Tw1light1/GitHub-Desktop-Repo/Gesture-Controlled-Virtual-Mouse/README.md

 
 - Install dependencies:
 pip install -r requirements.txt
+-

 - Run the application:
 python main.py

+🎮 Usage
-🎮 UsageSimply move your hand in front of the webcam, and the AI will track movements to control the cursor!🔧 CustomizationI have integrated adjustable sensitivity and gesture calibration, allowing users to tweak tracking speed and click detection through config.py.🤝 Contributions & My Development NotesThis project has been carefully refined to improve responsiveness and usability.
+Simply move your hand in front of the webcam, and the AI will track movements to control the cursor!

+🔧 CustomizationI have integrated adjustable sensitivity and gesture calibration, allowing users to tweak tracking speed and click detection through config.py.

+🤝 Contributions & My Development NotesThis project has been carefully refined to improve responsiveness and usability.
 My main areas of focus were:
 ✅ Optimizing gesture recognition for smoother tracking.
 ✅ Enhancing click accuracy to prevent false detections.
-✅ Refactoring the code for better readability and modular structure.Future Improvements (Planned Additions)I am working on integrating:
+✅ Refactoring the code for better readability and modular structure.

+Future Improvements (Planned Additions)I am working on integrating:
 🚀 Voice command support alongside gesture recognition.
-🚀 Multi-hand tracking to support more advanced gestures.📌 LicenseMIT License – Free to use and modify.
+🚀 Multi-hand tracking to support more advanced gestures.

+📌 LicenseMIT License – Free to use and modify.
----